Frequently Asked Questions

 Some documents must be original certified copies in order to receive an apostille.
 For example, birth certificates, marriage certificates, death certificates, and certain court-issued records can’t be notarized or apostilled from a scan or photocopy.
 They must come directly from the issuing office (like the county clerk or vital records office).

-👉 If you’re not sure whether your document needs to be an original or notarized copy, just ask — I’ll review your situation and point you in the right direction before you spend time or money.
+👉 If you're not sure whether your document needs to be an original certified copy, just ask — I'll review your situation and point you in the right direction before you spend any time or money.

 Are you insured and background-checked?